The Fundamentals of Successful Work-Based Learning Programs

 Job Shadowing

 When a student has identified a career they are interested in, the opportunity to participate in job shadowing can help them decide if it’s something they truly want to pursue.
-This type of work-based learning typically involves spending a day, a few days, or even a week observing one professional on the job.
+This type of work-based learning typically involves sustained interactions, spending a day, a few days, or even a week observing one professional on the job.

-For example, an aspiring journalist could follow a newspaper reporter as they attend assignment meetings, do research for articles, conduct interviews, and write stories.
-This one-on-one learning affords the student the time to see more than just a snapshot of a specific job.
+This one-on-one learning gives the student the time to see more than just a snapshot of a specific job.
 They’ll be immersed in all of the tasks and the working conditions it entails.
-They may also ask questions and possibly even try their hand at some element of the job, as long as it’s not a safety concern.
+They’re able to ask questions and possibly even try their hand at some element of the job, as long as it’s not a safety concern.
 It’s important to note that students can and should try job shadowing in a number of careers to allow them to compare and discover what feels like the right fit for them.

 Internships

 Many high school CTE and guidance departments offer internship programs to students.
 They may or may not be part of a specialized program.
-In an internship, a student works for an employer under the guidance of a supervisor for a pre-determined period of time, with or without pay.
+In an internship, a student works for an employer under the guidance of a supervisor for a predetermined period of time, with or without pay.

 Internships are valuable because they provide students with hands-on learning and typically take place over a period of weeks or months which allows students to get a fuller picture of what being an employee in a particular workplace would be like.
 They may be given an appropriate amount of responsibility and have the opportunity to take on more if they show aptitude.
-Internships help students learn more about themselves and their abilities, create connections in an industry in which they’re interested, and provide work experience they can put on a resume and college application.

 Apprenticeships

 While apprenticeships may mean different things in different school districts, they usually combine on-the-job learning with classroom or online instruction.
 They are most popular for preparing for a career in the technical or trades industries.
-For example, a student who aspires to be mechanic may take an apprenticeship at a local garage as part of a CTE class at school.
+For example, a student who aspires to be a mechanic may take an apprenticeship at a local garage as part of a CTE class at school.

 Co-operative Education Programs